-We review products independently and our recommendations are genuine.
-If you purchase through links on our site, we may earn an affiliate commission.
-Learn more
+I review products independently and only recommend products I would use myself.
+If you purchase through a link, I may earn an affiliate commission.
+Learn more.

+Room mics are integral components in a drum recording setup.
 They capture the sound of the whole kit simultaneously, along with highlighting the unique acoustic qualities of the space that you’re recording in.

 Whether you’re aiming for a tight, compressed drum sound, or a powerful open sound, choosing a capable room microphone will help you to achieve the best quality recordings in your specific style.

 There are many opinions on what makes a great room mic for recording acoustic drum kits.
-In this guide, we’ve selected the best room mics for drums to suit drum recordings in all genres and styles.
+In this guide, I’ve selected the best room mics for drums to suit drum recordings in all genres and styles.

 In a Rush Round Up